adrianlarion/wizardly-tips-vim/main.md

-# A.B.U.V.T - Arcane But Useful Vim Tips
+# Less Known But Useful Vim
 A fast way to benefit from vim's power.
 Ideally you should read a good book and the `:h` section.
 But if you're in a hurry this should serve you well.
 This is a list of somewhat unknown but highly useful Vim tips and tricks.
 I try and keeep the list succint by not showing well known or less useful commands.